 The Merge or The Merge means the union between:

-The upgrade does not mean the launch of a new Ethereum blockchain but replacing the Proof of Work (PoW) network, preserving all Ethereum data so far, and replacing block production with the PoS consensus mechanism.
+The upgrade does not mean the launch of a new Ethereum blockchain but replacing the Proof of Work (PoW) network.
+The change will preserve all Ethereum data and replace block production with the PoS consensus mechanism.
 After this, the PoW version of Ethereum will continue to exist, but people expect it to become obsolete over time, although it will all depend on the trust and users left on the blockchain.

-It is important to note that with the Merge, all tokens, NFTs, and assets from the current Ethereum blockchain, i.e., PoW, will be duplicated to the new PoS chain, so after The Merge, both chains will have the same amount of assets.
-Of course, the backing of crypto projects, exchanges, and protocols will go to one of the two blockchains, and the big one chosen so far by the major platforms, and industry participants will be Ethereum's new PoS chain.
+It is important to note that with the Merge, all tokens, NFTs, and assets from the current Ethereum blockchain, i.e., PoW, will be duplicated to the new PoS chain.
+So after the merger, both chains will have the same number of assets.
+Of course, the backing of crypto projects, exchanges, and protocols will go to one of the two blockchains, and the big one chosen by the major platforms and industry participants will be Ethereum’s new PoS chain.

 The assets hosted on the old blockchain will lose their value and backing unless, as mentioned before, there are enough miners and users to sustain Ethereum’s PoW blockchain after the merger, which will no longer have ETH as its native cryptocurrency.
 ETHPoW, which a community group is driving, emerges as a hard fork that includes many proposals in addition to retaining Ethereum with PoW.

 It is essential to clarify that NO new cryptocurrency or token will operate on the Ethereum network in PoS.
 Still, ETH will continue to be the Ethereum cryptocurrency after the merger into the PoS network, so there is no need to “upgrade” the current ETH by sending it to any platform to “convert it into a new token.”
 Any allusion to that idea is a scam.